 The participation rate determines what percentage of the growth realized by the index the subaccount tracks will be credited to your account, subject to the cap rate.

-For instance, if the participation rate is set at 85%, and the index returns 20% for the year, the amount your account would be entitled to receive, subject to the cap rate, would be 17% (85% of 20%).
+For instance, if the participation rate set by the life insurance company is 85%, and the index returns 20% for the year, the amount your account would be entitled to receive, subject to the cap rate, would be 17% (85% of 20%).

 Further, if the cap rate was 12%, you would receive 12% rather than 14%.
 If the index returned 10%, you would receive 8.5% (85% of 10%).